TurtlewareAU/homelab-docs/Homelab/SonarQube/Sonarqube Setup.md

 ![[Pasted image 20221201144517.png]]

 Here I am going to create a new pipeline for my current production personal/business website.
 This website is built with react, using docker as the hosting platform, all running from a linode cloud server.
+Click ok to be taken to the pipeline configuration page.